Introducing the New Coffee Skills Program

-The Specialty Coffee Association (SCA) is proud to introduce its new unified education program.
+The SCA is proud to introduce its new unified education program.
 This program consists of education in the following specialties within the coffee industry:

 Together these modules of learning are known as the SCA Coffee Skills Program.
 Students can take advantage of learning through three stages of knowledge and skills in each module: Foundation, Intermediate and Professional.

 The Coffee Skills Program is the result of more than a year’s worth of collaborative work between professionals from both the American and European specialty coffee communities — involving passionate volunteers from the heritage SCAA’s Pathway Committees and the heritage SCAE's European Coffee Diploma System Creator groups.

 The Coffee Skills Program consists of six different modules: Introduction to Coffee, which is available at one level, and five specialist modules; Barista Skills, Brewing, Green Coffee, Roasting and Sensory Skills,

 Each of the specialist modules is available at three different levels, with points attached at every stage.
 You may choose the modules that fit your interests and needs.
 Once you have achieved 100 points, you will be awarded the SCA Coffee Skills Diploma.

 Learn about coffee’s journey from its origins in Ethiopia to the major commodity it is today.
 From growing the cherries through grading, roasting, and brewing, this module provides an overview of the coffee value chain.

 Learn the practical skills you need behind the espresso bar: learn how to set your grinder, milk techniques and latte art, health and safety, customer service, and basic business practices.

 Learn about the variety of methods for brewing coffee and the brewing variables that affect quality.
 The Brewing module provides hands-on learning on grind profiles, brewing methods, measuring coffee strength and charting a coffee’s extraction.